Colorado-State-University-CMB/wrangling-genomics/setup.md

 ### OnDemand Walkthrough

-Follow the link to https://ondemand-rmacc.rc.colorado.edu (click here)[https://ondemand-rmacc.rc.colorado.edu].
+Follow the link to https://ondemand-rmacc.rc.colorado.edu [click here](https://ondemand-rmacc.rc.colorado.edu).
 It should look similar to the image below:

 #### Get there